 Admissions staff are experienced in considering a wide range of international qualifications against programme entry requirements.
-Prospective applicants who wish to discuss whether their qualifications will meet the necessary entry criteria should contact the Faculty admissions office directly.
+Prospective applicants who wish to discuss whether their qualifications will meet the necessary entry criteria should contact the School admissions office directly.

-Further information for prospective international applicants can be found on the University of Leeds website at http://www.leeds.ac.uk/international.
+Further information for prospective international applicants can be found on the University of Leeds international student webpages.